Please note the following dates relating to students starting Year 7 in September 2021:

 Contact with the primary schools will be made by members of staff from The John Fisher School.
 We work with pur primary colleagues in a variety of ways as we believe it is vital to understand and build on the work of primary schools giving the children the benefits of continuity.
 The Transition Team visit students at their primary school to learn something about them, their friendship groups and their likes and dislikes.
 They also take this opportunity to speak in detail with the class teacher about every student who has been allocated a place.
 They meet with individual students/small groups/classes, and observation of the students working in class.

 Even when supportive transition interventions are put into place, many sensitive, vulnerable students find secondary school difficult or scary and are at risk of failing; they find the size, structure, procedures and work overwhelming and threatening.
 Without support and guidance these vulnerable groups can quickly become demotivated and disaffected.
-The John Fisher School has the appropriate provision in place for a cohort of identified students as soon as their difficulties are identified, it is possible to encourage them to build up emotional resilience, develop their sense of self-worth and belief in themselves, reduce the difficulties they may experience, prepare them for adult life and make their time at secondary school an enjoyable, worthwhile experience.
-Our aims and outcomes for this programme are:-
+The John Fisher School supports all students equally to encourage them to build up emotional resilience, develop their sense of self-worth and belief in themselves, reduce the difficulties they may experience, prepare them for adult life and make their time at secondary school an enjoyable, worthwhile experience.

 SEND Parents/Carers & Students